allegro/blog/_posts/2022-09-19-vanilla-js-is-not-dead.md

 where the html is provided by the server and “hydrated” on the client side.
 The idea is simple: we mount event handlers in Intent, map it to state in Model and react to changes in View.
 At the end of the system there are side effects that run as a result of reactive subscriptions inside View.
-It’s still vanilla js/ts on the server side and vanilla js/ts with a touch of reactivity on the client§ side.
+It’s still vanilla js/ts on the server side and vanilla js/ts with a touch of reactivity on the client side.

 ###
 This one can be rendered on the server side, but then always hydrates on the client side.
 It can also be entirely